Vesztex/donkeycar/docs/buggy.md

    sensor
    [TSOP 4838](https://www.ebay.co.uk/itm/2pcs-IR-Receiver-Module-38-kHz-TSOP4838-DIP-3-UK-SELLER-675/223411429453?ssPageName=STRK%3AMEBIDX%3AIT&_trksid=p2057872.m2749.l2649).
    The sensor recognises 38kHz pulsed IR lights, which is used in legacy IR remote controls.
-To read the signal in the car loop I made a donkey part for it.
-In order to create that pulsed light I designed a timer 555-based light.
-I will post the circuit at some point later.
-I put the light at some place on the track and the car recognises each time is passes the sensor.
-This gives me laps and lap-times that I add to the tub - super useful. ![laptimer1](./assets/laptimer1.jpeg)
+To read the signal into the car loop I made a donkey part for it.
+In order to generate the pulsed light I designed a simple timer 555-based circuit.
+Placing the light at some place on the track makes the car record each time the sensor passes by.
+This gives me laps counts and lap-times that I add to the tub - super useful. ![laptimer1](./assets/laptimer1.jpeg)
    ![laptimer2](./assets/laptimer2.jpeg)
    ![laptimer3](./assets/laptimer3.jpeg) Please note, the IR diode emits